cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - the APFLOAT library of Mikko Tommila (http://www.apfloat.org/apfloat),
   - the MPIR library for arbitrary precision arithmetic (derived from GMP) (www.mpir.org) and
-  - the cv act library of cv cryptovision Ltd (www.cryptovision.com).
+  - the cv act library of cv cryptovision Ltd (www.cryptovision.com). xxxxxx

   The currently used version of the included libraries can be seen within the "About CrypTool" dialog (see help menu).